 - INVS 6632 – Advanced Investigations I

 - Plus three (3) electives approved by advisor (9 credits).

-Students are not limited to courses as outlined above and may take courses in criminal justice, financial crimes, national security and digital forensics investigations.
-It is recommended that students discuss elective selections with their adviser to maximize educational and career opportunities.
+Students are not limited to courses in the Investigations catalogue for electives, and may take courses in criminal justice, white collar crimes, national security, and digital forensics investigations or other programs.
+It is recommended that students discuss elective selections with their advisor to maximize the educational and career opportunities.
 Based on a student’s work experience or previous course work, certain core requirements may be substituted by other courses.

-As someone pursuing a career change to the criminal justice eld, the accelerated online Master’s program offers the unique ability to jump start my new career in law enforcement while still providing the exibility to work full-time.
+As someone pursuing a career change to the criminal justice field, the accelerated online Master’s program offers the unique ability to jump start my new career in law enforcement while still providing the flexibility to work full-time.